jhessicafaus/habits-tracker/README.md

 # habits-tracker

 Web and mobile application to keep track of daily habits.
-Project developed during the event "Next Level Week - SetUp", promoted by RocketSeat Education.

 ## Technologies